InspiringApps/HackCU18-AWS/README.md

 Follow the instructions at https://serverless.com/framework/docs/providers/aws/guide/credentials/ to create and use your AWS Security Keys.

+#### Create an API Key

+Rename envSAMPLE.yml to env.yml and replace the sample API key with your own.

 ## Deployment

 To deploy this code to AWS, navigate to the project directory and